"I blame my mother." "Everybody else is doing it." "The little voice in my head told me so." "It was the dog -- I swear!"

 Determine when enough is really enough

-Tisdale: It's also about reinvesting your resources in terms of if what you want for your future.
+Tisdale: It's also about reinvesting your resources in terms of what you want for your future.
 If what you want is to live in Rome when you retire, then why do you have a vacation house in the Hamptons that you hardly ever use?
-When you redirect your resources toward your most important goals then you won't have to be in that "chase returns" mentality.
-As one planner told me, all the time and money you want, you have all the time and money you need for everything you want; just not all the time and money you need for everything.
+When you redirect your resources toward your most important goals, then you won't have to be in that "chase returns" mentality.
+As one planner told me, you have all the time and money you need for everything you want -- just not all the time and money you need for everything.

-See "A Pile of Money Is Not Enough" for five ways to add more meaning to your financial plan and really make it personal.
+See "5 Ways to Kick Bad Money Habits" for some strategies to add more meaning to your financial plan and really make it personal.

 More of Dayana's take on the mind-money connection: